 Iowa Governor Kim Reynolds recently signed the state’s budget bill into law.
 This bill carries an amendment stating that credit unions "shall not include the name of any public university located in the state in its name.”
-This requires University of Iowa Community Credit Union (UICCU) to change its name by April 30 of next year.
-The UICCU Board of Directors met on June 9th and voted unanimously to comply with the law and move forward with the change.
+This requires University of Iowa Community Credit Union (UICCU) to change its name by April 30, 2019.

 UICCU will keep members notified each step of the way during the process, starting with answers to some of the anticipated questions.

 - Why is the UICCU changing its name?
-Governor Kim Reynolds signed the state budget bill into law in June.
+Governor Kim Reynolds signed the state budget bill into law in June of 2018.
 The bill included an amendment that requires UICCU to change its name.